Optimized Architectures for Kolmogorov-Arnold Networks: Introduction

 Sparsification offers a way out~\cite{hastie2015statistical,lecun1989optimal,sindy2016,louizos2018learning}.
 Starting from an overprovisioned model, learn which components can be removed without sacrificing (too much) accuracy.
 When sparsification is differentiable, structure and parameters can be learned jointly~\cite{louizos2018learning,liu2018darts}, avoiding the expense of traditional, discrete architecture search~\cite{zoph2016neural,elsken2019neural}.

 Recently, Kolmogorov--Arnold networks (KANs) have shown a unique combination of predictive accuracy and interpretability, making them useful for modeling scientific systems~\cite{liu2025kan,liu2024kan2.0}.
-Where standard networks learn weights, KANs learn activation functions (Fig.~\ref{fig:anecdote})---a shift that makes individual components inspectable.
+Standard networks learn weights while KANs learn univariate activation functions (Fig.~\ref{fig:anecdote}A), a shift that makes individual components inspectable.
 But KANs face the same tradeoff as standard networks.
 Overprovisioning improves expressiveness at the expense of interpretability.
+Larger models become hard to interpret, and thus parsimony, as well as accuracy, is important.
 Again, sparsification is the way out.

-In this paper, we show that KANs can be made more expressive without sacrificing interpretability, and often improving it.
-We combine DenseNet-style forward connections with differentiable $\lzero$ sparsification, allowing overprovisioned KANs to be pruned during training to compact subnetworks.
-A minimum description length objective provides principled guidance for the tradeoff between accuracy and complexity.
-Across symbolic benchmarks, dynamical systems modeling, and real-world prediction tasks, the combination typically yields sparser models at comparable or better accuracy than either technique alone.
+In this paper, we show that KANs can be made more expressive (Fig.~\ref{fig:anecdote}B-D) without sacrificing, and often improving, interpretability.
+We combine three mechanisms: differentiable \textit{edge gates} for sparsification, DenseNet-style \textit{forward connections}, and learnable layer-wise \textit{exit gates}.
+A minimum description length (MDL) objective provides principled guidance for the tradeoff between accuracy and complexity, allowing joint learning of activations, sparsity, and depth.
+We evaluate these mechanisms using a $2 \times 2 \times 2$ design across function approximation benchmarks, dynamical systems modeling, and real-world prediction tasks.
+Our key finding is that edge-level sparsification is necessary but not sufficient; however, when combined with mechanisms for depth selection and deep supervision, overprovisioned KANs can be pruned during training to compact, accurate models.

 The rest of this paper is organized as follows.
-Section~\ref{sec:background} provides background on Kolmogorov--Arnold networks, differentiable $\ell_0$ sparsification, and DenseNet-style forward connections.
-Section~\ref{sec:okan} presents our approach: edge and node gating, the MDL-based learning objective, and their combination with forward connections.
-Section~\ref{sec:results} evaluates models with and without these enhancements.
+Section~\ref{sec:background} provides background on KANs, DenseNet-style forward connections, multi-exit networks, differentiable $\ell_0$ regularization, and the Gumbel-Softmax relaxation used for exit selection.
+Section~\ref{sec:okan} presents our gated multi-exit architecture, an MDL-motivated objective function, and the training procedure.
+Section~\ref{sec:results} evaluates all eight conditions of the $2\times 2\times 2$ factorial across symbolic benchmarks, dynamical systems, and real-world datasets.
 We conclude with a discussion in Sec.~\ref{sec:discussion}.